Last Updated on 25/06/2020 by Adina

-- 300 g/ 10.5 oz soft butter
+- 300 g/ 10.5 oz/ 1 ¼ cup soft unsalted butter

-- 350 g/ 12.3 oz icing sugar
+- 350 g/ 12.3 oz/ 3 ½ cups icing sugar

-- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Place 10 cupcake liners in the muffin tin.

-- Beat the eggs and the cane sugar together until frothy.
-Melt the butter, add it to the mixture and mix well.
+- Grate the carrots finely.
+Beat the eggs and the cane sugar together until frothy.
+Melt the butter, add it to the mixture, and mix well.
 Fold in the grated carrots.

-- To make the buttercream whisk the butter until very fluffy.
+- To make the buttercream mix the butter until very fluffy.
 Add the sieved icing sugar in two or three batches and beat well.
-Add the ground vanilla, 2 tablespoons blueberry sauce and the food coloring if you want to obtain a more intensive color.
+Add the vanilla, 2 tablespoons of the blueberry sauce, and the food coloring if you want to obtain a more intensive color.
 Mix well.
-If the frosting is too soft, place it in the fridge for a while.
-You could add more icing sugar to make it stiffer if you wish, but I don't like that option, the frosting is sweet enough as it is.

-- Place the frosting in a piping bag and decorate the muffins.
+- If the frosting is too soft, place it in the fridge for a while.
+You could add more icing sugar to make it stiffer if you wish.
+Place the frosting in a piping bag and decorate the muffins.
 Add a blueberry on top of each and place in the fridge until ready to serve.
 Pour some of the blueberry sauce over the cupcakes and serve.